Kramers Fulde-Ferrell state and superconducting spin diode effect: More detailed results from the meanfield calculation

-and the ground state is determined by the states with the lowest free energy density $\Omega=\frac{1}{N_{c}}\left\langle H_{MF}-\mu N\right\rangle$ which also determines the value of $Q$ and $\phi_{\perp}$.
 We perform the calculation with two sets of parameters, which are shown in Fig.~\ref{fig:pdsupp}.
-As shown in Fig.~\ref{fig:pdsupp}, the ground states with finite pairing are either the Krammers FF states with order parameters solely condensed in the equal-spin pairing channel or the mixture of $s$ and $p_{z}$ wave pairing states whose order parameters are solely condensed in the opposite-spin pairing channel and no mixed states with the coexistence of the order in both channels are found as the ground states except along the phase boundary of the two states where these two states are degenerate.
+As shown in Fig.~\ref{fig:pdsupp}, the ground states with finite pairing are either the KFF states with order parameters solely condensed in the equal-spin pairing channel or the mixture of $s$ and $p_{z}$ wave pairing states whose order parameters are solely condensed in the opposite-spin pairing channel and no mixed states with the coexistence of the order in both channels are found as the ground states except along the phase boundary of the two states where these two states are degenerate.
 This means that we can consider the two pairing channels separately, which further simplifies the meanfield Hamiltonian and is helpful for us in studying the properties of each state.